-This process will take longer as you get down the list.
+This process will take longer as you get through each new radiator on your list.
 When you are getting towards the slowest radiators, you may even find you have to open the lockshield valve up more to adjust the temperatures.

 Result: A balanced heating system

-Once you have finished this process, you are done.
+Once you have finished balancing radiators, you are done.
 Your radiators are now balanced and the dispersal of hot water from your boiler should now be reaching the furthest radiator from as evenly as it is reaching the closest.

-Now when you come home from work on a cold winters night, all of your radiators should be warming up equally and at the same speed and all you have to worry about if whether you are going to have a cup of tea or a hot chocolate while you snuggle up to watch TV that night.
+Now when you come home from work on a cold winter’s night, all of your radiators should be warming up equally and at the same speed.
+All you’ll have to worry about if whether you are going to have a cup of tea or a hot chocolate while you snuggle up to watch TV that night.

-In most cases, rebalancing your heating system should solve the problem of some rooms being warmer than others.
+In most cases, balancing radiators should solve the problem of some rooms being warmer than others.
 But there will be a few cases when it doesn’t.